-As part of the diagnostic work at the NVI, 11 sheep were tested serologically for T. gondii.
+As part of the diagnostic work at the NVI, 4 four sheep were tested serologically for T. gondii.
 None were positive.

-T. gondii is prevalent in Norway, but is less prevalent than in southern Europe.
+Toxoplasma gondii is prevalent in Norway, but less prevalent than in southern Europe.
 It has been estimated that 90% of Norwegian women are susceptible to infection, and that 2 in 1,000 pregnant women contract the infection for the first time during pregnancy.
 The parasite is estimated to transmit to the foetus in approximately 50% of these cases.

-T. gondii is prevalent in several mammals in Norway, in particularly cats and sheep.
+Toxoplasma gondii is prevalent in several mammals in Norway, in particularly cats and sheep.
 In an investigation of lambs in the 1990s, 18% of the tested lambs had antibodies against Toxoplasma, and positive animals were found in 44% of the tested flocks.
 Similarly, in a study performed between 2002 and 2008, 17% of tested goats were antibody-positive, and positive animals were found in 75% of the tested herds.
 In another study, performed in the 1990s, 2.6% of pigs for slaughter were antibody positive.
+In a seroscreening study of Norwegian cats, 41% of 478 cats were seropositive for Toxoplasma, and the risk of positivity increased with age (Sævik et al, 2015).
 Wild deer may be infected with T. gondii.
 In a serological study of 4,300 deer hunted between 1992 and 2000, 34% roe deer, 13% elk, 5% hart deer and 1% reindeer were antibody positive.